spjoes/nixos-config/hosts/README.md

 # Machines

-This directory contains config for each of my machines that I have configured NixOS for so far.
+This directory contains configs for each of my NixOS machines.

 Here you'll find:

-* alaska - (WIP) my laptop
+* [alaska](./alaska) - My WIP laptop configuration
-* default - me learning linux
+* [vm](./vm) - My VirtualBox VM I have been using to learn NixOS